jdinhify/vscode-theme-gruvbox/README.md

 Please refer to screenshots to see examples of languages this theme's been used on.

 Other languages haven't been tested against, but PRs are welcomed.
-To contribute, please try opening sample codes from the language you're trying to use in both `vim` (or `sublime-text`) (with `Dark Medium Contrast Gruvbox`) and `vscode`, then try matching them as much as possible.

 ## Tips